 Today in Major League Baseball

-1914 - George Davis of the Boston Braves pitched a 7-0 no-hitter against the Philadelphia Phillies.
+1916 - Tom Hughes of the Boston Braves pitched a no-hitter in a 2-0 win over the Pirates.

 1938 - Jimmie Foxx didn't get a chance to hit as the St. Louis Browns walked him six straight times.
 The Boston Red Sox won anyway, 12-8.

 1953 - The St. Louis Browns beat New York, 3-1, to break the Yankees' 18-game winning streak and end their 14-game losing streak.

 1957 - Relief pitcher Dixie Howell hit two home runs in the 32/3 innings he pitched to lead the Chicago White Sox to an 8-6 victory in the second game of a doubleheader against the Washington Senators.